SmartLayer/OneDrive-ACL-Manager/IMPLEMENTATION-SUMMARY.md

 ## Latest: 2025-10-23 (Recursive ACL Display)

-This document summarizes the successful implementation of ACL editing functionality in the OneDrive ACL Inspector with a task-oriented, modeless interface, improved OAuth authentication flow, and user-centric recursive ACL display.
+This document summarises the successful implementation of ACL editing functionality in the OneDrive ACL Inspector with a task-oriented interface, improved OAuth authentication flow, and user-centric recursive ACL display.

 ## Latest Update: Recursive ACL Display (2025-10-23)